EliavSh/avengers-airship-temperature-detection/README.md

 # avengers-airship-temperature-detection

-This project deals with classification problem of three objects.
+This project deals with classification problem of three classes.
 For solving the problem we are going to use the keras pre-trained models.

 ## Example - pre-trained MobileNet